 The latest update for this article is written by Lindsay Podolak.

-With Valentine’s Day just around the corner, many NJ singles have love on the brain.
-If the thought of starting a new relationship has been nagging you, it might be time to take action.
-The quest for a romantic relationship begins with getting out into the world.
-We spoke with New Jersey matchmakers, who offer helpful advice on where to look for love.
+With Valentine’s Day coming up, many NJ singles have love on the brain.
+If the thought of starting a new relationship has been nagging you, it’s time to take action.
+The quest for romance begins with getting out into the world.
+We spoke with local matchmakers about where to find love.

 “Just because you are single this year doesn’t mean you have to be single next year,” says Julianne Cantarella, a licensed therapist and owner of New Jersey’s Matchmaker in Englewood Cliffs.
 Read on below for more suggestions on where to go when searching for love!

 This may seem like a waste of time.
 After all, you don’t want to date your cousin, right?
 But hear out the experts.
 No one can read minds, says Cantarella, so it’s up to you to tell everyone you know that you’re interested in meeting someone.
 Think of the love search like a job search.
 You have to network to connect with people.
 True, you might not always find the right match, but meeting people increases the odds of success.

 You’re not likely to find many single people deep into suburban New Jersey, where the soccer fields are more plentiful than bars.
 But you are likely to find them in cities that have a higher population density, a lower median age and not a ton of kids, according to a recent study by HomeSnacks.
 Lucky for New Jerseyans, there are several cities in the Garden State that fit the bill.
 Hoboken topped the HomeSnacks list, with a 9.5/10 rating for being single-friendly.
 Other cities to check out include Asbury Park, West New York, Newark, Red Bank, Hackensack and Trenton.